qdm12/Password-Derivator/README.md

 - Finish User interface with [Kivy](https://kivy.org)
     - Colors and better experience
     - Add settings, tools
+- Use Android fingerprint as PIN code replacement
 - Make password robustness check better
     - Add other dictionaries
     - Check for birthdates in password